 The U.S. Department of Education will process your FAFSA and send you a SAR, normally within two weeks of filing online or four weeks of receipt of a paper application.
 Review your SAR for errors.
 Submit corrections to the U.S. Department of Education.

 |Find Out About Your Financial Assistance Package

-Students who are admitted to Loyola and have filed a valid FAFSA listing Loyola's school code, will receive Financial Aid Award letters, which are mailed beginning in late Spring.
+Students who are admitted to Loyola and have filed a valid FAFSA listing Loyola's school code, will receive an award letter.
 Awards can include eligibility for Federal Stafford Loans and other assistance for which OSFA has received notification.
-Award notifications to continuing students are sent by e-mail to the student's University e-mail address, and the awards are posted for student review in LOCUS.
+Award notifications are sent by e-mail to the student's University e-mail address, and the awards are posted for student review in LOCUS.